-I have been extremely impressed by how all these organizations in different countries have responded and are making this environment work and how well those large organizations and medium-sized organizations have adapted to this new environment.
+I have been extremely impressed by how all these organizations in different countries have responded and are making this environment work and how well large and medium-sized organizations have adapted to this new environment.
 Furthermore, their teams have reacted with the same flexibility.
 HR functions have worked into this very smoothly.
-They are worried about their people’s welfare in the same way that I. We within our little company worry about people’s welfare.
-Just to observe, my grandchildren of work they do not look very different from the way that I and my staff look.
+They are worried about their people’s welfare in the same way that I am.
+We within our little company worry about people’s welfare.
+Just to observe, my grandchildren of work do not look very different from how my staff and I look.

-Real change in the startup environment is going to be potentially redimensioning.
-Downsizing of the office and service office market in London.
+Real change in the startup environment will be potentially redimensioning—downsizing of the office and service office market in London.
 The service turns off at the office and serviced office market in London has been a tremendous growth point.
-This means big companies as well, we do not need all this commercial office space.
-After we have been doing this for three months minimum or potentially six months that will get me so what earth do we need to pay vast amounts of rent?
-I strongly suspect that is going to be the case and it is not just going to be the case for small startups.
-It is going to be the case for these big organizations who are equally learning that they do not need that.
+This means big companies as well; we do not need all this commercial office space.
+After we have been doing this for three months minimum or potentially six months, that will get me, so what earth do we need to pay vast amounts of rent?
+I strongly suspect that is going to be the case, and it is not just going to be the case for small startups.
+It will be the case for these big organizations who are equally learning that they do not need that.
 Their teams work perfectly satisfactorily at home.
 Maybe they do not need quite as much space.

 Future predictions #1

 I lived through the startup nuclear winter of 2001 – 2002.
 Anyone who went through that period will never forget it.
 We came within 20 minutes of bankruptcy in that period.
-What you see, what you discover is that a lot of people with businesses that are very exciting in good times just go out of business.
-It was a brutal Grim Reaper, but it also makes companies better, because it makes them leaner, more focused.
-The guys who cannot make it will learn and come back stronger in a few years’ time has been through this experience.
+What you see, what you discover is that many people with businesses that are very exciting in good times just go out of business.
+It was a brutal Grim Reaper, but it also makes companies better because it makes them leaner, more focused.
+The guys who cannot make it will learn and come back stronger in a few years has been through this experience.
 The guys who do make it will come back as tougher, better businesses.
 More focused, more financially efficient, better positioned to deal with when the upswing takes place.

 Investors are going to be extremely cautious.
 At the same time, debt is becoming available.
 Now, everyone is becoming much more experienced than they ever did in the past with debt financing.
 Debt financing comes with government’s no startup, entrepreneurs.
 Particularly younger ones have never really experienced what it means to live within covenants.
-So, it is going to change people’s experience, it is going to whittle out a lot of businesses.
-The people who come out the back end, they are going to be stronger, but they are going to be in a different environment.
+So, it is going to change people’s experience; it will whittle out a lot of businesses.
+The people who come out the back end will be stronger, but they are going to be in a different environment.

 Future predictions #2

 I think this will accelerate the trend towards aged tech.
-The baby boom generation is high-risk and in many cases.
+The baby boom generation is high-risk and, in many cases.
 We have a lot of disposable income in the world.
 We represent the future of a huge market.
-Up until now nobody is quite there been ideas about what to do with it.
+Up until now, nobody quite there had ideas about what to do with it.
 I think Coronavirus is going to teach some lessons very quickly about that.

 This will also accelerate further the trend towards the development of digital twins.
-The idea is fundamental that, you use smartphones as sensor platforms, that extract data from a gigantic number of dynamic sampling points around the society.
-You stream that data back to central points where you build up extremely rich sophisticated real-time models of the world.
-You can then study, observe, and try to figure out what is going on and make sure decisions and choices about the world based not upon observing the real world or individual data points but upon the observations on you are the model.
+The idea is fundamental that you use smartphones as sensor platforms that extract data from a gigantic number of dynamic sampling points around society.
+Then, you stream that data back to central points where you build up extremely rich, sophisticated real-time models of the world.
+You can then study, observe, and try to figure out what is going on and make sure decisions and choices about the world, based not upon observing the real world or individual data points but upon the observations on the model.

 We will have avatars of people walking down the simulated digital streets.
 Those avatars may have identities if there is face recognition.
 That is beginning to happen now.
-You can hear applications which are attempting to crowdsource information about the Coronavirus is a step in that direction and trying to build up a big data-powered model of what on earth is actually going on out there.
-That has been a trend for a little while, but I think this is going to accelerate it.
+You can hear applications that are attempting to crowdsource information about the Coronavirus is a step in that direction and trying to build up a big data-powered model of what on earth is actually going on out there.
+That has been a trend for a while, but I think this will accelerate it.

 Future predictions #3

-Every major crisis and I am thinking about typically wars have driven technology development for at tremendous speeds in the areas that were relevant to the battle.
-Today, the key areas that are relevant to the battle are understanding what is going on with the virus and developing a whole series of life sciences.
-There are things, that are not part of the London startup scene at all, are going to effectively go through a Manhattan Project period over the next year.
-Cybersecurity, everything to do with domestic cybersecurity, distributed organizational cybersecurity, and authentication are going to get tremendously important because I don’t think it will be many weeks before the cyber criminals start discovering just how much fun you can have at the expense of citizens and employees by infiltrating the remote working environments.
+Every major crisis I am thinking about typical wars has driven technology development at tremendous speeds in the areas relevant to the battle.
+Today, the key areas relevant to the battle are understanding what is going on with the virus and developing a whole series of life sciences.
+Some things are not part of the London startup scene and will effectively go through a Manhattan Project period over the next year.
+Cybersecurity, everything to do with domestic cybersecurity, distributed organizational cybersecurity, and authentication are going to get tremendously important because I don’t think it will be many weeks before the cybercriminals start discovering just how much fun you can have at the expense of citizens and employees by infiltrating the remote working environments.

-I am interested when will we hear if the word mode will be hearing of the first instance of somebody who looked exactly like a senior executive participating in a video conference.
+I am interested in hearing if the word mode will be hearing of the first instance of somebody who looked exactly like a senior executive participating in a video conference.
 A deep fake cybercriminal.
 That cannot be more than weeks away.
-If there is a compelling criminal business model to do something, then you can be sure that somebody is going to do it.
+If there is a compelling criminal business model to do something, you can be sure that somebody will do it.
 The technology is all there to do it.
 At iProov have been talking about it for about three years.
 This is an unbelievably fertile environment in which to do that.
-We all are spreading our Zoom access links around, not everybody is using passwords on their Zoom calls.
-If you can steal really valuable information just by sitting in on meetings why would not you?
+We are all spreading our Zoom access links around; not everybody uses passwords on their Zoom calls.
+If you can steal really valuable information just by sitting in on meetings, why would not you?

 Bubbles of opportunity